Instructor Resources

 Experienced instructor?
 Use this as a quick reference for materials and flipped classroom approach.

-Every course should spend 75% of class time in activated learning - hands-on practice, discussion, and collaboration.
+Target: 75% of class time in activated learning - hands-on practice, discussion, and collaboration.

-📚 Two Core Concepts - With Examples
+Two Core Concepts

 Common Misconception: People often confuse workplace simulation with flipped classroom.
 They are different concepts that work together.